ccwinch/live-streaming-tech-notes/src/problems.md

 Sometimes the host or a member of the online congregation will point out that the sound is poor or that there is a specific problem with the sound.
 Check the sound level on the "live" panel of the multiview monitor.
 If it seems too low, check with the sound desk operator that the sound desk is correctly set up.
 If it's still too low, you can boost the volume by using the ATEM switcher software on the live streaming PC.
 In the audio tab there is a master volume slider and a xlr slider which can be increased.

-## Incorrect title and/or bible reference showing on Online Church

-Edit the current service on Church Online (see [Scheduling Services](./scheduling.md)) to correct the mistake.
-The bible reference is probably on the service notes which are sent out ahead of time and which are usually made available in printed form on the live streaming desk.